Christina1281995/DataScienceLesson/README.md

-## Geo-AI Couse: Lesson on Sentiment Analysis
+## Geo-AI Couse: Lecture on Sentiment Analysis

 Part 1 of 2 for a lecture in a Geo-AI course series.
-For part 2 see:
+This course was designed for use in the ["The Littlest JupyterHub"](https://tljh.jupyter.org/en/latest/).
+For environment requirements see:  For part 2 of this lecture see:

 Topics covered in this lesson: